Jennifer Hillier-My New Thriller Obsession

 Little Secrets (2020) by Jennifer Hillier

-Secret Reveals: The secrets are twisty, dirty and dark.
-And they’re sneaky little bastards too.
-They creep up on you at just the right time.
+Secret Reveals: The secrets are twisty, dirty and sneaky little bastards that creep up on you at just the right time.
 Be prepared for some jaw-dropping gasps.

 Jar of Hearts (2018) by Jennifer Hillier

 All of her books take place in Seattle because although Hillier is from Canada and has been writing since she was a little girl, she didn’t become a novelist until she moved to Seattle as an adult.
-She talks about it in her FAQs: https://jenniferhillierbooks.com/faq/
+In her FAQs, she talks about how the scenery and weather contribute to her creative side: https://jenniferhillierbooks.com/faq/

-The overlapping references and her signature elements (voice and identity) provides us a connected universe, and it feels so cozy.
-Which brings a nice balance to the heavy topics in her stories.
-She gives us readers a sense of familiarity that connects us to her stories and I literally can’t wait to get back into her books after being away, adulting with chores and obligations and shit.
+The overlapping references and her signature elements (voice and identity) provides us a connected universe that brings a nice balance to the heavy topics in her stories.

 I’m currently reading my sixth Hillier book, Things We Do In The Dark and I already know what to expect…a wickedly dark ride.

-Thank you Victoria for plucking Hillier out of the slush pile and saying yes…you guys have made me very happy.
+Thank you Victoria for plucking Hillier out of the slush pile and saying yes…both of you guys have made me very happy.

 Her books can be read in any order.
 My favorite ones are The Butcher, Wonderland, Little Secrets and the way it’s looking, Things We Do In The Dark.
 I’m 50% in and loving it.